bioteam/sphinx-documentation-demo/docs/guides/walkthrough_adding_new_tab.rst

 1. Create a new empty directory called "test" at: :code:`docs/test_tab/`
 2. Create a new empty "index.rst" file at: :code:`docs/test_tab/index.rst`
-3. Inside :code:`docs/index.rst`, in the indented :code:`toctree`, append the line :code:`test_tab/index`.
+3. Inside :code:`docs/index.rst`, in the indented :term:`toctree`, append the line :code:`test_tab/index`.
 It should look like the following:

 .. code-block::